THE VECTOR MISSION

 ABOUT THE FOUNDERS

-Ben Ferry currently works as a full-time senior analyst at Goldman Sachs Group, Inc. Previous to this, he gained experience through a variety of corporate internships while attending Brigham Young University where he received his bachelor’s degree in Business Management (with a focus in Strategy).
+Ben Ferry currently works in the Real Estate Industry and previously worked in banking at Goldman Sachs Group, Inc. He graduated from Brigham Young University where he received his bachelor’s degree in Business Management (with a focus in Strategy).
 Ben coached wrestling for four years, three of which he spent as the assistant head coach at Timpanogos High School in Orem, UT.
 Ben wrestled at Box Elder High School in Brigham City, UT where he started in 8th grade but developed quickly to become a 2x 4A state placer.
 At Vector, Ben is responsible for all back end functions which cover areas such as featured clinicians, camp structure, finances, etc.

 Alex Nicholes is the head wrestling coach at Timpanogos High School in Orem, UT, where he also teaches guided studies and weight lifting.
 As head coach, Alex has rebuilt the Timpanogos program, taking the team from last place in the 4A classification (previous to his arrival in 2014) to two consecutive top-10 finishes in the 5A classification (including 8th in 2019).
 Previous to becoming the head coach at Timpanogos, Alex served as an assistant at Mountain View High School in Orem, UT, for two years.
 Alex wrestled at Pleasant Grove High School in Pleasant Grove, UT where he won a 5A state title at 152 pounds.
 At Vector, Alex is responsible for all front end athlete-facing functions which cover areas such as marketing, customer service, apparel, etc.

 In order to provide the best experience possible, Vector Wrestling has collaborated with the below companies at different times: